 I was talking to someone from La Fortuna recently and they said that they believe that the best Arenal Volcano views are usually in July and August.
 I found this surprising, but maybe they are right.

-In Monteverde, you can expect that there will probably be constant rain.
+In Monteverde, you can expect consistent rain throughout the day and evening.
 I feel like this is part of the charm of this area though.
 Just bring plenty of rainproofing gear!

 Caribbean Coast

-It is now time to shine for the Caribbean coast!
+August is the best month to visit the Caribbean coast.
 This coast has an opposite rainy season from the rest of the country.
 So, you can expect zero rain here at this time of year.

 Just so you know, it doesn’t happen often, but this side of the country is the most likely area to get hit by a tropical storm.